diffCheckOrg/diffCheck/doc/robotic-assembly.md

 ## Objective

-The following tutorial will guide you through the evaluation of an assembly of timber elements with DF.
-As a studycase we fabricated a spatial structure with a total of thirteen elements of square section connected through bolted face lap joints.
+As a studycase for the robotic assembly, we fabricated a spatial structure with a total of thirteen elements of square section connected through bolted face lap joints.
 The setup included two ABB GoFa CRB 15000-5 and a human.

 <br>